tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 I just screamed out reflexively.
 As I did, it retracted.
 It was fast, and completely soundless.
 Like bumping into a little fish in the dark of a nightmare.

-I decided I’d count the hours until Jonathan got there.
+I decided I’d count the hours until John got there.
 I tried sending him a text, but my fingers were too slippery for the screen.
 I wasn’t gonna turn my back on that window, so I just had to wait.
 I could do that.
 I could wait.

 I thought back on that thing I’d seen in the bathroom.
 That monstrous thing, calling me the ‘little wheat’.
 Maybe this was why it didn’t eat me.
 Maybe whatever dropped out of that showerhead was so awful that it made an otherworldly predator turn its’ back on me.
 And maybe this was the price I had to pay for surviving that night.